 4.2.
 Station Locations

-The major weather/climate networks in the MEDN (discussed in Section 4.1) have at most a few stations each that are at or inside each park unit (Table 4.2).
-Most stations are located in CHIS.
+The major weather and climate networks in the HTLN (discussed in Section 4.1) each have at most a few stations at or inside each park unit (Table 4.2).
+Most of these are COOP stations.